 As the Upper King Street dining and nightlife scene marches steadily Northward, Barsa is still an easy walk from Charlotte Street Cottage.
 This very pleasant tapas bar and restaurant boasts a nice outdoor dining area for those beautiful Fall and Spring evenings.
 They have excellent paella, an affordable and palatable wine list and a large full bar.
 The food is excellent - we prefer the indoor ambience of this spot after sundown.
 An 11 block walk.

-Known for serving great sandwiches for lunch daily, they also reopen for late night dining Friday & Saturday, whn the place is hopping.
-You can come for brunch on Saturday & Sunday.
+Known for serving great sandwiches for lunch daily, they now also serve dinner nightly and have brunch on Saturday & Sunday, when the place is hopping.
 Chef Chelsey Conrad changes up the chalkboard menu daily and continues the growing trend of high quality locally sourced ingredients driving the menu choices.
 You can get beer and wine or they encourage BYOB.
-A 12 block walk.
+1.9 miles.

 When our favorite French Bistro, La Fourchette, closed we were sad indeed.
 Imagine our delight when the owners of Bin 152 opened Chez Nous in our neighborhood!
 In their own words: “We are a pint-sized, convivial, neighborhood restaurant . . . which features food & wine from Southern France, Northern Italy & Northern Spain.
 We offer a daily changing menu of local ingredients . . . which consists of 2 appetizers, 2 entrees & 2 desserts.”
 Charming old Charleston house with lovely outdoor table for those warm evenings.
 A 9 block walk.